Introducing powerful new layers of enterprise-grade security

 Keep user groups separated with information barriers

-While we’re all in favour of information sharing, there are times when admins need to control the flow for security and compliance purposes.
-For some businesses, it’s important to establish communication firewalls between groups or departments to avoid conflicts of interest or to safeguard sensitive information.
+While we’re all in favor of information sharing, there are times when admins need to control the flow for security and compliance purposes.
+For some businesses, it’s important to establish communication firewalls between groups or departments to avoid conflicts of interest or safeguard sensitive information.

 Later this year, Slack will offer information barrier functionality.
 These barriers can be used by admins to prevent specific user groups from messaging or calling other user groups.

 In practice, an investment bank could maintain one group in Slack for traders and another for investment bankers.
-The two groups could be configured so that they cannot communicate with each other but can still collaborate with others in the organisation.
-This level of granular control allows admins to meet rules and regulations without blocking organisation-wide collaboration.
+The two groups could be configured so that they cannot communicate with each other but can still collaborate with others in the organization.
+This level of granular control allows admins to meet rules and regulations without blocking organization-wide collaboration.

 Gain increased visibility and control over your data